NellMartin/Linux-Server-Configuration/README.md

 - Go to Facebook developers page: `https://developers.facebook.com/ and select your app.

 - Go to settings and fill in your public IP Addresses

+## Future development.
+None expected at the moment.